racheli2969/-dotNet5783_1715_0965/README.md

-# -dotNet5783_1715_0965
+# bookstore management system
+###authors: Rachel Pokroy & Rachel Gershon
+##Description
   An application built to manage a bookstore.
-The application is built on design patterns such as singletone, factory, observers and three layers module.
-Technologies used: .Net Core, WPF, XML, threads and synchronization.
+ Technologies used and implemented:
-The application was built in a team of two students using github version control
+   - .NET
+   - WPF
+   - XML
+   - XAML
+   - Synchronization Tools
+   - Design Patterns

+##Features

+-The Bookstore Management System offers the following features:
+###Track

+ -enables customers to track the order and view it's status

+###Simulate

+ -Simulate the order procees of shipping, delivery and receiving

+###Order

+  -order books for customers of the book store

+###Admin

+  Secure admin access to manage orders and products can add and delete Ensure data security and integrity with admin privileges.